 Indulging in a good book or online portfolio will help you absorb details in a creative, colorful and interesting ways.
 They will inspire you and help you figure out niches that you want to play around with.
 Whilst you’re learning portfolios can also be a source of great frustration, as you look at what others can achieve and struggle to mirror it.
 Don’t let it get you down though, just like every good art form, it takes time to master.

-Here’s three great photo books to start with:
+Here are three great photo books to start with:

 And, three great online portfolios to check out:

 Nothing is going to help you more than experience—so bring your camera everywhere and shoot anything remotely interesting!
 You can take fifty photography courses, read every book about lighting and exposure and talk about it all day – but taking photos is what is going to allow you to unlock your style and natural skill.
 As hundreds of photos build up on your memory card, you’ll see what needs improvement and where you excel.
 It’s good to keep some early evidence of your trials and errors so you can look back and see how far you’ve come!

 Studying, reading and ogling photographer’s works and words is important, but you also need to hit the streets and network.
 Contacts and referrals enable you to gain valuable skills and, if you want to make money, get clients.
 Networking is all about figuring out who you need to know and how you’re going to build long-term relationships with them.

 Mentors and apprenticeships are a surprisingly overlooked way of breaking into photography.
-Ask many successful self-taught professionals how they learned the ropes and many will credit working their way up the ladder at an internship.
+Ask many successful self-taught professionals how they learned the ropes, and many will credit working their way up the ladder at an internship.

 A big tip though—do your research into who you are going to be working for.
 You need to connect with someone who is generous with their knowledge and encouraging in their style.
 The wrong kind of experience can leave you sitting behind a desk all day, filing paperwork and answer phones.

-Stefen Chow is a photographer based in Beijing, in 2008 he said he saw the true power and impact of mentorship – ‘I went to the Eddie Adams Workshop… the instructors [were] from the biggest magazines such as National Geographic and Time…. they were all there for the singular purpose of teaching and imparting their knowledge and wisdom to emerging photographers like me.’
-Chow said, ‘I felt there was no greater gift than to be a receiver of such unsolicited goodwill.’
+Stefen Chow is a photographer based in Beijing.
+In 2008, he said he saw the true power and impact of mentorship: "I went to the Eddie Adams Workshop… the instructors [were] from the biggest magazines such as National Geographic and Time…. they were all there for the singular purpose of teaching and imparting their knowledge and wisdom to emerging photographers like me," Chow said, "I felt there was no greater gift than to be a receiver of such unsolicited goodwill."

 Continuing from above, going to a workshop is another great way to learn.
 Workshops are particularly good for people who might want to go to photography school, but don’t want to commit to 3+ years and shell out tons of cash.
 That’s not to say that workshops aren’t expensive, some are quite eye watering—but—put it in comparison to a degree and it’s quite the bargain.
 Workshops also tie in to a lot of things we’ve already discussed—they’re great for making connections, finding internships and discovering styles/niches you love.

 Photographers love talking about photography – and where do they unleash?
 Forums.
 Whether you want some honest feedback on your work, want to learn more about a particular style of photography or have a question about your camera – forums more often than not will hold the answer.
 Don’t always take what someone has said on a forum as gospel though, it’s always good to back up claims with further research.

-Some good forums for general info are
+Here are some good forums for general info:

-There are also thousands of forums for more specific enquiries, Google away!
+There are also thousands of forums for more specific enquiries—Google away!

 Is there any better feeling than writing a list of challenges and working through them till there’s none left?!
 I don’t think so.
 Your photography journey can benefit from this as well.
 By setting goals or a photography ‘bucket list,’ you can find yourself feeling more motivated to get out and get shooting.